Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Experiments

-\textbf{Training Settings:} For sparse training, we choose two sparsity levels, namely 90\% and 99\%.
+\textbf{Training Settings:} For sparse training, we choose two sparsity levels (90\% \& 99\%).
 For BSR-Net, we consider both standard and adversarial setups.
-In RigL and ITOP, we focus on standard training.
-In standard training, we only use the original data to update the parameters instead of using perturbed samples.
-For adversarial part, we use the perturbed data with two popular objective (AT and TRADES)~\citep{madry2018towards, zhang2019theoretically}.
-Following~\citet{ozdenizci2021training}, we evaluate robust accuracy against PGD attacks with random starts using 50 iterations ($\text{PGD}^{50}$)~\citep{madry2018towards, brendel2019accurate}.
+In SET, RigL, and ITOP, we focus on standard training.
+In standard training, we only use the original data instead of using perturbed samples.
+For adversarial part, we use the perturbed data with two popular objectives (AT and TRADES)~\citep{madry2018towards, zhang2019theoretically} and follow the evaluation in BSR-Net~\cite{ozdenizci2021training}.

-\textbf{Implementations: } Aligned with the choice of~\citet{evci2020rigging, sundar2021reproducibility, ozdenizci2021training}, the parameters of the model are optimized by SGD with momentum.
-Thus, the comparison between the popular sparse training pipelines can be viewed as a comparison between AGENT and momentum-based SGD.